amirongit/notecode/designPatternsInObjectOrientedProgramming.md

 - there are some objects interested in the internal state of an object & it's changes
 - interested objects can't ask the object
-  - it's complicated to decide when to ask
+  - it is complicated to decide when to ask
   - it is possible to have undesired delays
   - it would make a lot of pointless function calls